mwinoto/TabbedBoxMaker/README.md

 0.93 | (21 Sept 2015) | Updated versioning to match original author's updated v0.91 plus adding my 0.02
 0.93a | (21 Sept 2015) | Added hairline line thickness option for Epilog lasers
 0.94 | (4 Jan 2017) | Divider keying options
+0.95 | (28 Dec 2019) | Updated to work with InkScape 1.0 Beta and imporovements to "one side open"